 CObject ViewHelper <f:cObject>

-This ViewHelper renders CObjects from the global TypoScript configuration.
+ViewHelper to render CObjects (objects containing rendering definitions for records/elements), using the global TypoScript configuration.

 Go to the source code of this ViewHelper: CObjectViewHelper.php (GitHub).